heartsker/AsynchronousProgramming/README.md

 - Buttons change their color every time corresponding task finishes execution.
 - At the top of the screen there is a label.
 It refreshes every __0.1__ sec and contains string of 10 random characters.
   <img src="https://user-images.githubusercontent.com/51203539/134362410-a71bebc1-f471-4572-aa9f-5e16abd49366.gif" height="400">
-- Log screen in console looks like the following
+- Log screen in console looks like the following:
   <img src="https://user-images.githubusercontent.com/51203539/134364085-e98bf584-c0f2-4d53-bc99-4be1bef59d13.gif" height="400">